ghing/python-data-cheatsheet/README.md

 [My Python Development Environment, 2020 Edition](https://jacobian.org/2019/nov/11/python-environment-2020/) is a good guide.
 I prefer to use Pipenv instead of Poetry because `pipenv run` automatically sources `.env` files.

+[Python Wrangler](http://littlecolumns.com/tools/python-wrangler/) is a GUI application for installing Python in a way that's similar to my setup.
+Even if you don't use it to install Python, it's useful for seeing all the different versions of Python that end up on your system.

+I've never found much extra utility in using Anaconda, but it does offer one big benefit: it installs useful packages for working with data, like Pandas and Jupyter, all in one installation process, instead of installing them one at a time with pip or Pipenv.

 ### Use a particular Python version with Pipenv

 ```